 We understand you may be hurting.
 You may feel alone, suffering under an unbearable sense of grief, sadness, hopelessness, or isolation.
 But you are not alone.

 In the United States, 16 million Americans battle depression every year, according to the National Institute of Mental Health (NIMH).
-Those with depression are fighting against persistent feelings of loneliness, pessimism, and worthlessness that cause normal daily interaction with family and friends to seem daunting.
+Individuals with depression fight against persistent feelings of loneliness, pessimism, and worthlessness that cause normal daily interaction with family and friends to seem daunting.

-Depression affects everyone differently, but thankfully it’s treatable.
-In our residential treatment and outpatient treatment programs, we provide the effective treatment needed to ensure sustained recovery.
+Depression affects everyone differently, but thankfully this mental health disorder is treatable.
+In our residential treatment programs and outpatient treatment programs, we provide the effective depression treatment needed to ensure sustained recovery.

 What Does Depression Look Like?